railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 The taxation mechanism can also be used to handle other tax-like financial transactions, such as royalties to authors based on the value of transactions through an account.

-Setting up a tax structure
+Setting up a Tax Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Setup Taxation using `Financial Management > Configuration > Financial Accounting > Taxes`
+Setup Taxation using :menuselection:`Accounting --> Configuration -->
+Financial Accounting --> Taxes --> Taxes`.

 Three main objects are involved in the tax system in Open ERP: